-Red Squirrels are most often found in coniferous woods.
-Red Squirrels feast on hazelnuts by cracking the shell in half.
+Red squirrels feast on hazelnuts by cracking the shell in half.
 You may also find pine cones that have been nibbled, leaving what looks like an apple core behind.
-Squirrels make a rough nest, called a 'drey', of twigs, leaves and strips of bark in the fork of a branch, high in the tree canopy.
+Squirrels make a rough nest, called a ‘drey’, of twigs, leaves and strips of bark in the fork of a branch, high in the tree canopy.

 Protected in the UK under the Wildlife and Countryside Act, 1981, and classified as a Priority Species in the UK Biodiversity Action Plan.